MNA Ali Wazir Granted Bail by Supreme Court of Pakistan

 A three-member bench, led by Justice Sardar Tariq Masood, set bail at Rs.
 400,000 after hearing Wazir’s appeal against a Sindh High Court ruling that had denied him bail.
 That appeal had been filed after an Anti-Terrorism Court in Karachi had earlier dismissed a similar appeal for his release.

 The Pashtun Tahaffuz Movement (PTM) leader had been arrested on allegedly making speeches maligning state institutions at a PTM rally in Karachi on Dec.
 6, 2020.
 A day later, a first information report was lodged against him at the Sindh capital’s Sohrab Goth police station.
+He was taken into custody in Peshawar on the request of the Sindh police on Dec.
+16.

 According to the appeal filed before the Supreme Court, Wazir’s counsel maintained that his client was innocent and had not committed the offenses under which he had been arrested.
 It also noted that the FIR had contained no independent witnesses, contending that the parliamentarian had been implicated in a false case.
 Similarly, it said that no evidence had been provided to prove that Wazir had attempted to conspire against the state or promote enmity between different groups.